Zangshihui/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I was born in Wuxi, Jiangsu Province, an ancient city in east China.
 Currently I am a senior in School of Aerospace Engineering in Tsinghua University.
-My research interests include dark matter, large-scale structure and galatic dynamics.
-With regard to more details, please download my {{< staticref "https://drive.google.com/file/d/1z7IiejjBopzXKa-2LLwV1IvllPiyJsGG/view?usp=sharing" "newtab" >}}CV{{< /staticref >}}.
+I'm interested in a variety of topics, including dark matter, large-scale structure and galatic dynamics.
+I'm the author and maintainer of {{< staticref "https://github.com/Zangshihui/TideRec" "newtab" >}}TideRec{{< /staticref >}} package, providing python version of tidal reconstruction in {{< staticref "https://arxiv.org/abs/2108.01575" "newtab" >}}Zhu et al. 2021{{< /staticref >}}.
+If you want to see more details, please download my {{< staticref "https://drive.google.com/file/d/1z7IiejjBopzXKa-2LLwV1IvllPiyJsGG/view?usp=sharing" "newtab" >}}CV{{< /staticref >}}.